Dental Exams and Digital X-Rays

 At Advanced Family Dental, Dr. Matheson, Dr. Plaza, Dr. Lazaroff, and their team encourage patients to visit every six months for a comprehensive dental exam and thorough cleaning.
 Regular checkups are essential for the best possible oral health.
 For patients with specialized treatment needs, dental visits may be scheduled more frequently as needed.

 As Lakewood, CO dentists, our staff at Advanced Family Dental strives to keep every patient smiling brightly for a lifetime.
 Recent studies have found compelling links between poor oral health and a range of chronic illnesses that can impact an individual’s overall health.
 Researchers have found that those suffering from dental decay and gum disease have a higher risk of developing such chronic illnesses as heart disease, stroke, diabetes, dementia, and cancer.
 As more research continues to delve further into explaining these connections, it’s become clear that your oral health plays just as big a role in maintaining your overall health as it does your teeth and gums.

 Long-Term Dental Hygiene

-Regularly scheduled visits to Advanced Family Dental are fundamental for good dental health, preventing gum disease, and keeping your smile healthy for life.
+Regularly scheduled visits to a Lakewood dentist at Advanced Family Dental are fundamental for good dental health, preventing gum disease, and keeping your smile healthy for life.
 But to enjoy a lifetime of healthy teeth and gums, patients need to practice quality at-home oral care that includes: